The Slide Show/ Neckerchief Slides

 "The Neckerchief" Neckerchief Slide

-Using fabric
+Using fabric dyes, paints,

-well, iron if recommended for color-fastness.
+iron if recommended for color-fastness.

 - Dip the fabric in thinned white glue, about 1/3rd or

 1/4th glue and tap water. (see note below) Add more water as needed.
-Lay out
+Lay

-real neckerchief.
+were a real neckerchief.
 Do this while still damp so it holds its shape.

 - Take a piece of dowel or pipe with an OUTSIDE diameter